jD91mZM2/chess-minimax/v2-draft.md

 where `new` and `old` are values of the old and new coordinates.
 See more about the `MOVE` command [here](#move).

+## Special moves

+The server should keep the client updated on all "special moves" with `DIFF`.
+The client should not need to have any knowledge of how chess is played other than that one piece can move to another place.

+**All of these are optional.
+You do not need to support any special moves to have a valid implementation of the protocol.**

+#### Castlings

+Castlings should be attempted when the client tries to `MOVE` its king to a rook.

+#### Promotions

+Currently the server chooses what pawns get promoted to.

 ## Client & Server commands.

 ### `MOVE`